pavelmaksimov25/agentic-playground/README.md

 - Forcing the model to use and think in Domain Specific Languages to interact with existing code
 - Combining different agent types to solve complex problems through defined interaction patterns
 - Tasking a reasoning model to solve complex problems on its own without orchestration
+- Building and consuming mcp servers from agents

 Since there are multiple agentic frameworks and hosting runtimes these will let you see how different collaboration patterns can be implemented:
 - Planned agent interactions can be implemented with any agent framework